-The text for this course will be provided online, as a PDF.
-It is a draft of a textbook written by Prof. Lyle McGeoch, and it will serve as a reference and reinforcement of the material covered in class.
+The text for this course is online, as a may download it as a PDF from the course web pages.
+It will serve as a reference and reinforcement of the material covered in class.
 However, your primary source of material for this course is our lectures.
+You may also obtain this book, as well as another text that we've selected as an optional reference, from the Reserve Desk in the Science Library in Merrill.

 All other tools for this course-all of the software and documentation-will be provided.
 We will see, during our first lab, how to access the computer system on which you will do your programming.
 If you wish to use these tools (or other tools) on your own computer, you are welcome to do so.
-However, your work must ultimately be submitted on the provided college computer system, and I must be able to run it there.
-Therefore, I recommend that, unless you really know what you're doing, you stick to the software tools provided.